 It doesn’t matter very much.
-One other thing that’s interesting is that when you do that truth of equity process, they will do an absolute total impossible worst case scenario.
-Rate today is 3.5% on the HELOC and we’ll take the rate to 10% tomorrow, which is beyond impossible but just for fun.
-You’re going to say, “Instead of paying it off in 5.6 years, I’ll pay it off in 6.1 years or something like that.”
-Treason is the interest rate is being applied to less and less principal everyday.
-Remember your principal is dropping at an accelerating rate.
-Even if the interest rate goes up, it’s being applied to less and less principal so even though the rate is higher, it has hardly any impact because the principal’s melting away so fast.
-The interest rate is nice, not the most important thing.
-The most important thing is how fast you pay off a principal.
+One of the things that’s interesting is that when you do that Truth In Equity process, they will do an absolute total impossible worst case scenario.
+Rate today is 3.5% on the HELOC.
+We’ll take the rate to 10% tomorrow, which is beyond impossible but just for fun.
+You’re going to see, “Instead of paying it off in 5.6 years, I’ll pay it off in 6.1 years.”
+The reason is, the interest rate is being applied to less and less principal every day.
+Remember your principal is dropping at an exhilarating rate.
+Even if the interest rate goes up, it’s being applied to less and less principal so even though the rate is higher, it has hardly any impact because the principal is melting away so fast.
+The interest rate is nice, not the most important.
+The most important thing is how fast you pay off your principal.

 See how powerful this is for a rental property.
-In effect, what happens is you do a HELOC on your rental property, your tenants are paying off your mortgage much faster so you become free and clear on those rental properties years faster than you’re doing right now.
-You’ve got a commercial mortgage on those things, maybe fifteen, twenty years, something like that.
-Depending on your rents and how the numbers work, you can have that rental property paid off, whatever, two, three, four years, depending on how the numbers work out.
+In effect, what happens is you do a HELOC on your rental property.
+Your tenants are paying off your mortgage much faster.
+You become free and clear on those rental properties, years faster than you’re doing right now.
+You’ve got a commercial mortgage on those things maybe fifteen, twenty years, something like that.
+Depending on your rents and how the numbers work, you could have that rental property paid off whenever, two, three, four years depending on how the numbers work out.
 You become free and clear on those.
-Now you have extra equity.
-You can go and buy more rental properties.
+Now you have extra equity, you can go and buy more rental properties.
 You can be building up a whole portfolio of rental properties that you’re paying off faster and faster.
-What’s wonderful about that is your tenants are paying it off faster, and they don’t even know they’re doing it.
-It’s because you’re moving the money in an efficient way.
-Right now you keep your rent in a checking account, earning nothing, and you have a traditional 20, 30-year mortgage.
-You’re using the same technique, so you do both.
-You have your personal mortgage and your house you live in and pay off your rental properties using Equity Optimization.
+What’s wonderful about that is your tenants are paying it off faster and they don’t even know they’re doing it.
+It’s because you are moving the money in an efficient way.
+Right now, you keep your rents in a checking account earning nothing and you have a traditional 20, 30-year mortgage.
+You’re using the same techniques so you do both.
+Pay off your personal mortgage for the house you live in and pay off your rental properties using equity optimization.

-The truth that I agree people would go through this in much more detail, I see in your particular case what would be best.
-I would pay off the highest interest rate with the shortest amount of period to go, so you could pay it off faster.
-If your rental properties have a smaller mortgage, just get them paid off first, have those things be free and clear as fast as possible and then apply it towards your first mortgage where you live.
+The Truth in Equity people would go through this in much more detail.
+I see in your particular case it would be best.
+I would pay off the one with the highest interest rate and with the shortest amount of period to go, so you could pay it off faster.
+If your rental properties have a smaller mortgage, I just get them paid off first, have those things be free and clear as fast as possible and then apply it towards your first mortgage where you live.
 That’s the way I would do it.
-I want those investment properties to be free and clear and to be able to keep all the rent.
-The only expenses I have are property taxes and insurance, and upkeep kind of things.
-What a difference it will make to have all those rental properties, which you’re right, it can be leveraged to the house, have that to be positive cashflow much, much quicker.
+I want those investment properties to be free and clear and be able to keep all the rent.
+The only expenses I have are property taxes and insurance and upkeep.
+What a difference it will make to have all those rental properties which you’re right, it can be leveraged to the HELOC, have that big positive cashflow much, much quicker.

-I think if people want more information, what would be better, picking up your book?
+If people want more information, what would be better?
+Picking up your book?

-They could go to my website, MoneyAnswers.com.
+They can go to my website, MoneyAnswers.com.
 I’ve got a little video about that.
-Basically, I link them to the ultimate experts on this area and how it works, how you personalize it for your own, are these people at TruthInEquity.com, who I’ve referred something over 50,000 people who had help with this.
-It’s always exactly the same arc that you gone through.
-Never heard about this before, sounds too good to be true, implemented evangelists.
+Basically, I link them to the ultimate experts on those areas on how it works and how you personalize it for your own are these people at TruthInEquity.com, who I have referred something over 50,000 people seeking to help with us.
+It’s always exactly the same arc that you’ve gone through; never heard about this before, sounds too good to be true, interested, involved, implemented, evangelist.
 That’s basically the way it works.
 It’s like, “What have I been doing with my whole life?
-I’ve been paying interest to the bank that was totally unnecessary.”
+I’ve been paying interest in the bank that was totally unnecessary.”